 It was built on Apple’s 'AirTunes' software from 2004, which was predominantly used to stream audio from iTunes to AirPort Express, so you could wirelessly listen to music across your home network from your Apple device.

 Content would travel over your wireless network, rather than via Bluetooth, but it proved quite difficult to get a product set up.
 Those early products also didn’t have the most stable connection, and music would often drop out.

-Updates to AirPlay made it a lot simpler and more reliable, and - as long as your Apple device is on the same wi-fi network - music can be streamed to it at the tap of a button.
+Updates to AirPlay made it a lot simpler and more reliable and, providing your Apple device is on the same wi-fi network, music can be streamed to it at the tap of a button.

 MORE: Best AirPlay speakers

 We got our first glimpse of AirPlay 2 at WWDC 2017.
 The main focus of the update is on streaming music from your iOS device to more than one product.

 This is Apple's first real move into multi-room technology, and also the first major update to AirPlay.
 It also allows Apple's HomePod smart speaker to connect to other AirPlay 2-supporting speakers (such as the Sonos One) as well as setting two HomePods up as a stereo pair.